rage/java-programming/data/part-8/3-similarity-of-objects.md

 NetBeans provides support for the creation of both `equals` and `hashCode`.
 You can select Source -> Insert Code from the menu and then select _equals() and hashCode() _ from the ensuing drop-down list.
 NetBeans then asks for the instance variables used in the methods.
 The methods developed by NetBeans are typically sufficient enough for our own needs.

-Use NetBeans's support in creating equals and hashCode methods until you know that your methods are definitely better than those created automatically by net beans.
+Use NetBeans's support in creating equals and hashCode methods until you know that your methods are definitely better than those created automatically by Netbeans.

 </text-box>